RewindL/Self-ShadowGAN/README.md

-## Self-ShadowGAN: Learning to Remove Shadows from a Single Image
+## Learning to Remove Shadows from a Single Image
-This is the implementation of the proposed Self-ShadowGAN.
+This is the PyTorch implementation of the paper "Learning to Remove Shadows from a Single Image".

 ## Requirements